CUSTOMIZING GENESIS – A QUESTION OF ‘BEST PRACTICE’

 I won’t use this forum to expand on the how-to’s of customizing Genesis child themes.
 I’ll simply discuss in relation to WP Clips, and include some resources at the end.

-So, central to customizing with WP Clips are the custom files located in the /wp-clips/clip_core/ and /wp-clips/clip_custom/ directories – the core and custom Clips.
+So, central to customizing with WP Clips are the custom files located in the wp-content/clips/clip-core/ and wp-content/clips/clip-custom/ directories – the core and custom Clips.
 These files include:

 core-functions.php – for WordPress core functions

-Visit http://wpclips.net/customizing/ to learn more about customizing with WP Clips.
+Visit https://wpclips.net/customizing/ to learn about customizing with WP Clips.

 - Life after customizing.